Business Manager & Startup Visa Essentials

 📌 Heads up: Think of the Startup Visa as a “test drive” period for launching in Japan.

-* As of August, 2025, the program is offered by Fukuoka City, Aichi Prefecture, Gifu Prefecture, Osaka City, Mie Prefecture, Hokkaido Prefecture, Sendai City, Yokohama City, Ibaraki Prefecture, Oita Prefecture, Kyoto Prefecture, Niigata Prefecture, Hyogo Prefecture, Shibuya Ward, Hamamatsu City, Kaga City, Toyama Prefecture, Tokyo Metro Gov't, Tsucrea Co., Ltd., Kumamoto City, and Okinawa Prefecture.
+* As of April, 2026, the program is offered by Fukuoka City, Aichi Prefecture, Gifu Prefecture, Osaka City, Mie Prefecture, Hokkaido Prefecture, Sendai City, Yokohama City, Ibaraki Prefecture, Oita Prefecture, Kyoto Prefecture, Niigata Prefecture, Hyogo Prefecture, Shibuya Ward (Tokyo), Hamamatsu City, Kaga City (Ishikawa Pref.), Toyama Prefecture, Tokyo Metro Gov't, Tsucrea Co., Ltd., Kumamoto City, and Okinawa Prefecture.

 📌 Keep in mind: This doesn’t mean Japan is closing its doors.
 Instead, the Startup Visa is now more important than ever as a pathway for entrepreneurs who want to grow into the Business Manager visa over time.